BrewBlox/brewblox-ui/README.md

 Features are how the UI knows which components can be used to render data.
 Plugins can use their `install(Vue)` function to register features.

-As Features contain functions and references to Vue components, they are not persisted in the datastore.
+As features contain functions and references to Vue components, they are not persisted in the datastore.